In-memory processing: Software

-Disk-based Business Intelligence
+Disk-based data access

 Data structures

 With disk-based technology, data is loaded on to the computer's hard disk in the form of multiple tables and multi-dimensional structures against which queries are run.
-Disk-based technologies are relational database management systems (RDBMS), often based on the structured query language (SQL), such as SQL Server, MySQL, Oracle and many others.
+Disk-based technologies are often relational database management systems (RDBMS), often based on the structured query language (SQL), such as SQL Server, MySQL, Oracle and many others.
 RDBMS are designed for the requirements of transactional processing.
 Using a database that supports insertions and updates as well as performing aggregations, joins (typical in BI solutions) are typically very slow.
 Another drawback is that SQL is designed to efficiently fetch rows of data, while BI queries usually involve fetching of partial rows of data involving heavy calculations.

-To improve query performance, multidimensional databases or OLAP cubes - also called multidimensional online analytical processing (MOLAP) - are constructed.
-Designing a cube is an elaborate and lengthy process, and changing the cube's structure to adapt to dynamically changing business needs may be cumbersome.
-Cubes are pre-populated with data to answer specific queries and although they increase performance, they are still not suitable for answering ad-hoc queries.
+To improve query performance, multidimensional databases or OLAP cubes - also called multidimensional online analytical processing (MOLAP) - may be constructed.
+Designing a cube may be an elaborate and lengthy process, and changing the cube's structure to adapt to dynamically changing business needs may be cumbersome.
+Cubes are pre-populated with data to answer specific queries and although they increase performance, they are still not optimal for answering all ad-hoc queries.

-Information technology (IT) staff spend substantial development time on optimizing databases, constructing indexes and aggregates, designing cubes and star schemas, data modeling, and query analysis.
+Information technology (IT) staff may spend substantial development time on optimizing databases, constructing indexes and aggregates, designing cubes and star schemas, data modeling, and query analysis.

 Processing speed

 Reading data from the hard disk is much slower (possibly hundreds of times) when compared to reading the same data from RAM.
 Especially when analyzing large volumes of data, performance is severely degraded.
-Though SQL is a very powerful tool, complex queries take a relatively long time to execute and often result in bringing down the performance of transactional processing.
+Though SQL is a very powerful tool, arbitrary complex queries with a disk-based implementation take a relatively long time to execute and often result in bringing down the performance of transactional processing.
 In order to obtain results within an acceptable response time, many data warehouses have been designed to pre-calculate summaries and answer specific queries only.
 Optimized aggregation algorithms are needed to increase performance.